mfisher5/farm-guide/Beginners_guide_to_farm_Windows.md

-#Beginner's guide to farm
+# Beginner's guide to farm for Windows

+Farm is a computer cluster that runs a distribution of Linux called CentOS version 5.8.

+Farm has a **head node** , which controls the cluster, and **compute nodes** which is where the action happens.
+For the most part, you interact with Farm using scripts to launch jobs on the compute nodes; you don't run processes on the head node and you don't log into the compute nodes directly.

-updated in 09/2024 based on Michael Culshaw-Maurer's [farm cluster info webpage](https://www.michaelc-m.com/farm-cluster-intro/)
+This doc was updated 09/2024 based on Michael Culshaw-Maurer's [farm cluster info webpage](https://www.michaelc-m.com/farm-cluster-intro/) and the UCD Data Science Training tutorials.

 ##### UC Davis Resources